section-engineering-education/engineering-education/content/articles/using-service-classes-to-design-an-authentication-api/index.md

 A side consequence of service classes is that it produces a domain language specific to your app through the APIs of your services and so, your view models can be read.

-Service classes will assist us in learning how to encapsulate and segregate third-party libraries and APIs from the rest of our program.
-An example of firebase authentication will be used.
+Service classes will assist in learning how to encapsulate and segregate third-party libraries and APIs.
+An example of firebase authentication will be used in this tutorial.
 ### Prerequisites
 1. Install [Flutter](https://flutter.dev/).
 2. Have some basic flutter programming concepts.